 Kansas City Terminal form for departing KCS train 15 on October 30, 1957, showing assignment of car 500.

 In 1962, T.W.M.
 Long began hauling passengers on the Reader Railroad, capitalizing on the fact that the railroad was the last common carrier, exclusively steam powered mixed train remaining in the United States.
-The first passenger car purchased was one of the KCS parlor-lounge cars, presumably KCS #500.
-On the Reader, the car retained its KCS number and Tom Long, a longtime railfan and rail historian, also restored what was believed to be the car's original Wabash name of Rambler.
-Although two other passenger cars and a former Milwaukee mixed train caboose were later purchased, the 500 remained an integral part of the Reader passenger train until the end of operations in May 1973.
+The first passenger car purchased was one of the KCS parlor-lounge cars, KCS #500, which was delivered to the Reader on Sunday June 14, 1962 (per a letter from Mr. Long to Clifton Hull.)
+On the KCS the car was unnamed, carrying only the number 500.
+However, Tom Long, a longtime railfan and rail historian, also restored what was believed to be the car's original Wabash name of Rambler.
+The Rambler 500 was utilized on the first run of the Reader Railroad mixed train on Wednesday December 19, 1962.
+The Reader removed the KCS vending machine modification in the center section of the car and added seating to increase the car's capacity to 45 passengers.
+A Milwaukee Road mixed train caboose was soon purchased, followed by two Rock Island commuter coaches, but the 500 remained an integral part of the Reader passenger train until the end of operations in May 1973.

 Parlor end (above) and lounge end (below) of Rambler 500.

 Rambler after repainting in colors later adopted by the Reader Railroad.